space-nuko/sd-webui-utilities/README.md

 ## extract_frames.py

 A simple ffmpeg-based frame extractor for a set of video files in a directory.
-Each set of extracted frames gets its own subdirectory.
+Each set of extracted frames per video gets its own subdirectory.
 You'll want to run the output through `tagtools.py dedup` to prune any duplicates afterwards.

 ## import_to_hydrus.py